bsc-s2/lua-acid/doc/acid/dbagent.md

 Set the attributes of each field in a database table.
 Following is all attributes you can set.

-####   field_type
+####   data_type

-Set the type of the field, such as 'bigint', 'varbinary' and so on.
+Set the data type of the field, such as 'bigint', 'varbinary' and so on.
 Required. see [MySQL Data Tyeps]( 'https://dev.mysql.com/doc/refman/5.7/en/data-types.html')

-####   m

-The length or display width of the field, used to check the input argument.
-Required.

 ####   use_hex

-By default, 'varbinary' and 'binary' fields will be set and read in hex format, if this is not expected, set `use_hex` to `false`.
-Optional.
+A boolean to specify whether the field should be set and read in hex format when the date type is 'binary' or 'varbinary'.
+Default to `true`.

 ####   use_string

-By default, 'bigint' fields will be set and read in string format, if this is not expected, set `use_string` to `false`.
+A boolean to specify whether the field should be set and read in string format when the data type is 'bigint'.
+Default to `true`.
-Optional.

 ####   extra_check

-By default we will do some general check of the field value according to `field_type` of the field, you can specify more specific check by `extra_check`.
+By default we will do some general check of the field value according to `data_type` of the field, you can specify more specific check by `extra_check`.
 Optional.

 ####   range

-Set to `true` if this field can be used to specify range value in a request, the range value is a string, contains two normal field value, seprated by a comma.
-For example, if field value of 'd' in request is '1000,2000', then, '`d` >= 1000 AND `d` <= 2000' will be added to the select sql.
-Optional.
+Set to `true` if this field can be used to specify range value in a request.
+Default to `false`.

 ####   convert_method